My Books

 Love of the Half-Eaten Peach

 Written by Lee Wind, Illustrated by Jieting Chen.
-Publishes from Reycraft in September 2024.
+Publishes from Reycraft on September 3, 2024.

 Cover of Lee Wind's "No Way, They Were Gay?" featuring Mahatma Gandhi, We Wha, Eleanor Roosevelt, and Abraham Lincoln with a swirling diversity pride rainbow